 In April 2014, the new Clinical Trials Regulation, (EU) No 536/2014 (Clinical Trials Regulation) was adopted.
 The Regulation is anticipated to come into application in 2019.
 The Clinical Trials Regulation will be directly applicable in all the EU Member States, repealing the current Clinical Trials Directive 2001/20/EC.
 Conduct of all clinical trials performed in the European Union will continue to be bound by currently applicable provisions until the new Clinical Trials Regulation becomes applicable.
 The extent to which ongoing clinical trials will be governed by the Clinical Trials Regulation will depend on when the Clinical Trials Regulation becomes applicable and on the duration of the individual clinical trial.
 If a clinical trial continues for more than three years from the day on which the Clinical Trials Regulation becomes applicable the Clinical Trials Regulation will at that time begin to apply to the clinical trial.
-The new Clinical Trials Regulation procedures via a single-entry point, the "EU portal"; a single set of documents to be prepared and submitted for the application as well as simplified reporting procedures for clinical trial sponsors; and a harmonized procedure for the assessment of application for authorization of a clinical trial has been submitted (Member States concerned).
+The new Clinical Trials Regulation aims to simplify and streamline the approval of clinical trials in the European Union.
+The main characteristics of the regulation include: a streamlined application procedure via a single-entry point, the "EU portal"; a single set of documents to be prepared and submitted for the application as well as simplified reporting procedures for clinical trial sponsors; and a harmonized procedure for the assessment of applications for clinical trials, which is divided in two parts.
+Part I is assessed by the competent authorities of all EU Member States in which an application for authorization of a clinical trial has been submitted (Member States concerned).
 Part II is assessed separately by each Member State concerned.
 Strict deadlines have been established for the assessment of clinical trial applications.
 The role of the relevant ethics committees in the assessment procedure will continue to be governed by the national law of the concerned EU Member State.
 However, overall related timelines will be defined by the Clinical Trials Regulation.